 July Cup Past Winners

 Here are the July Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 Also detailed is the stall where the horse came from and the total number of runners in the race.
-The horse's trainer at the time of winning the July Cup and the jockey is also displayed, along with the starting price at which the horse was sent off.
+The horse's trainer and the jockey at the time of winning the July Cup are also displayed, along with the starting price at which the horse was sent off.

 Year | Horse (Drawn) | Info |